What Is Carthage?

 Eventually, the Phoenicians of Carthage branched out into other areas and started to develop an empire.
 They came into conflict first with the Greeks [see: Magna Graecia] and then with the Romans.
 Although it took three (Punic) wars with the Romans, the Carthaginians were eventually annihilated.
 According to another story, the Romans sprinkled the fertile land on which they lived with salt in 146 B.C.
 A century later, Julius Caesar proposed the establishment of a Roman Carthage on the same spot.

-Points to Note About the Carthage Founding Legend:
+About the Carthage Founding Legend:

 - The Greeks and Romans considered the Phoenicians to be treacherous.
 In the Odyssey, Rhys Carpenter (1958: "Phoenicians in the West") says Homer calls them polypaipaloi "of many tricks".
 The term Punic fides "Punic faith" means bad faith or betrayal.